architecture

 Navigation Layer — u-blox GPS Module

-- Provides latitude/longitude for image tagging, return-to-home, and tick density mapping
+- Provides latitude/longitude for route recording, return-to-home, and session logging

 - GPS-only for MVP (~2-3m precision)